lxne/MMM-Deezer/README.md

 This module allows you to play music from [Deezer](https://www.deezer.com) with [puppeteer](https://pptr.dev/).
 That means you need at least a free account from Deezer.
 It is meant to be used with a speech recognition module like [MMM-GoogleAssistant](https://wiki.bugsounet.fr/en/MMM-GoogleAssistant), but it should work with other modules as long as you send the correct notifications as described below.
 Since this module opens up a chromium instance and navigates through the deezer website to play music in the background, it may take some time or you may get timeouts on low end hardware like a Raspberry Pi.

 Confirmed working environment:
-- Raspberry Pi 3b+ with Raspbian Stretch 9.6 (32-Bit) with preinstalled chromium **Version 65.0.3325.181** , a node installation and latest [MagicMirror](https://github.com/MichMich/MagicMirror) (v.2.6.0) with electron v.2.0.16 preinstalled (v.1.4.15 may not work)
+- Raspberry Pi 4 with Raspberry Pi OS Bullseye (32/64-Bit) with preinstalled chromium, a node installation and latest [MagicMirror](https://github.com/MichMich/MagicMirror) (v.2.25.0) with electron v.26.3.0 preinstalled.

 ### Screenshot
 ![](https://raw.githubusercontent.com/ptrk95/MMM-Deezer/master/img/Example.png)